savvasdalkitsis/MultiTouch-Gestures-Java/README.md

 if (MacOsGestures.isSupported()) {}
 ```

-Once you determine that the library can be used, you can add listeners on an awt `Component` instances
+Once you determine that the library can be used, you can add listeners on an awt `Component` instance
 (thus allowing you to add them to a `JFrame` instance too) like so:

 ```kotlin